Preening Bird

 A bird turns to preen the feathers of its back.

-Locardia is one of Zimbabwe’s best-known female artists, and this is a distinctive example of her work.
+Locardia was one of Zimbabwe’s best-known female artists, and this is a distinctive example of her work.

 Common opal stone is quite a soft variety of serpentine stone from Zimbabwe.
 It is harder than soapstone but we would recommend that this piece should be for indoor display only.